shanecoen/code-institute-portfolio-2/README.md

 * [CSS3](https://www.w3.org/) - Used to provide the website's styling.
 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - Used to provide the website's interactivity.
 * [Github](https://github.com/) - This was used to host and deploy the website.
-* [Gitpod](https://www.gitpod.io/) - Provided the developement environment for the website.
+* [Gitpod](https://www.gitpod.io/) - Provided the development environment for the website.

 <br>